Compound pendant, Slovenia, Late Iron Age. Mecklenberg Collection. Photo by Mark Craig. PM 40-77-40/12205.

 - Paleolithic collections from France (especially Abri Pataud), Germany, and Ireland.

 - Pottery collections from Cyprus and Iberia.

 - Osteological collections from southeastern European localities including Orah, Panik, Cepelica, and Crkvina Ruzica.

 - Osteological collections from Italy and Iceland (Stefansson).

 - Mistihalj, Montenegro-salvage archaeological project organized through Stanford University.

 Decorated spindle whorls, Ireland.
 Photo by Mark Craig.
 PM 33-73-40/195.

-See the left navigation bar for more information on accessing the collections.
+See the Research Visits for more information on accessing collections.